EpohSiEreht/GridBox/README.md

 GridBox
 ===========
-A mobile first fluid 12-column grid layout based on CSS Grid Layout.
+A responsive 12-column grid layout based on CSS Grid Layout.
 It uses the same syntax as Bootstrap's Grid system so you can switch with ease.

 ## What is CSS Grid Layout?
 CSS Grid Layout is a two-dimensional layout system, optimized for customizable column and row layouts.
 No more floats, inline-block, and table grid setups!